 With everything that’s going on in the world right now, more and more of us are turning to the garden as a place we can rest in and enjoy.
 Now more than ever, it’s a great time to get out in the garden and see what you can discover – whatever age you are.
 And there’s nothing more satisfying than growing your own fruit and veg.
 From helping kids discover where their food comes from, to saving you money on meals and getting fresh and healthy produce into your diet – starting a vegetable garden or allotment can benefit you and your family in so many ways, and it’s loads of fun too!
 But where to begin?
 With just a few simple steps, you can turn virtually any space into a veg patch.
 And spring is the perfect time to get started!
 We’ll show you how…

-How to start a vegetable garden from scratch
+Make a vegetable garden from scratch

 You won’t need too many gardening tools but a few gardening essentials will definitely come in handy: